Olive Garden Green Apple Sangria

 When it comes to selecting a Moscato, don’t break the bank.
 Since you’ll be mixing it, you can safely opt for an inexpensive, medium-quality bottle.

-For a less sweet sangria, you can substitute the Moscato with a dry white wine.
+You can substitute the Moscato with a dry white wine for a less sweet sangria.
 Pinot Grigio, Chardonnay, Sauvignon Blanc, or another crisp white wine are all great choices for a crisp white wine.

 How to Make Green Apple Moscato Sangria